planetlabs/viewpoints/README.md

 #### Thumbnail Previews

-Viewpoints will automatically recognize columns that contain links to thumbnails and show them to you in place of a scatter plot.
+If your dataset contains columns which are links to thumbnails, Viewpoints will automatically recognize them and show you thumbnails in place of a scatter plot.
+To trigger this behavior, set the X axis of one of the scatter plots to the thumbnail column you want to view.
+This is especially helpful for data sets relating to deep CNN's.

 ![Yahoo Flickr Creative Commons 100M](http://i.imgur.com/Wg8H1FA.gif "Yahoo Flickr Creative Commons 100M")